Freehold Purchase (Leasehold Enfranchisement) Solicitors

 - The freehold purchase price and valuation

-- How enfranchisement disputes dealt with and absent freeholders
+- How enfranchisement disputes are dealt with and absent freeholders

 - How third parties are dealt with